William H. Ketcham: Early life

 William Henry Ketcham was born in Sumner, Iowa to Alonzo Bernardo Ketcham and Josephine Shanafelt.
 Both of his parents were Anglicans of Puritan ancestry.

 In 1885 Ketcham was sent to the Jesuit St. Charles College in Iowa and was received into the Catholic church that same year.
 Later on in life, his sister, Ella, his mother and his father all became Catholics.
 In 1889, Oklahoma was opened up to white settlers and Ketcham and his family moved to this "new country."
 William would remain a lifelong devotee to Oklahoma and is quoted as saying:

 "I claim Oklahoma as my home — my father, mother and sister live in Oklahoma City — and I am particularly interested in the welfare of the Indian population, which to my mind is inseparable from Oklahoma.
 According to our Choctaw language, Oklahoma means " 'Red People,' for it is composed of Choctaw words 'Okla' (signifying 'people') and 'homa,' which means 'red'."

-Father Ketcham was ordinained by Reverend Theophile Meerschaert at Guthrie in 1892.
+Father Ketcham was ordained by Reverend Theophile Meerschaert at Guthrie in 1892.
 He was the first priest for this Vicariate, earning him the title proto-priest.